d-bl/MAE-gf/docs/ec.md

 Pleae note: if the ground is made with asymmetric stitches like <span class="stch">crcl</span>, the ground might benefit if a pin is put in every stitch, like <span class="stch">cr-P-cl</span> and even <span class="stch">ct-P-c</span>.
 <p style="clear: both"></p>

 Please note: the diagrams on this page show all twists between stitches.

+If you hoover with your mouse over a picture on this page, a number is displayed.
+These numbers have no specific meaning, but can be used for reference.
+Sometimes, a name is displayed.
+This refers to the name of the work where this variations was used for the first time (to our knowlegde).

 [p-meander]: ../images/ec/f-ec-008.png?align=right "Meander, EC-008"